Politics (BSc Econ)

 - Credoau'r Cymry: Athroniaeth ac Athrawiaeth Gymraeg o'r Safbwynt Rhyngwladol

-In your Final Year you get the opportunity to choose from a further set of modules, including the option of doing a dissertation.
-Note that the list of modules is indicative only and modules may vary from year to year.
+In your Final Year you get the opportunity to choose six further modules, including the option of doing a dissertation.

 - Modern Welsh Politics